noir-lang/noir/docs/docs/dev_docs/contracts/syntax/storage.md

 title: Storage
 ---

 Smart contracts rely on storage, acting as the persistent memory on the blockchain.
-In Aztec, because of its privacy-first architecture, the management of this storage can be a bit more complex.
+In Aztec, because of its hybrid, privacy-first architecture, the management of this storage is more complex than other blockchains like Ethereum.

-You control this storage in Aztec using the 'Storage' struct.
+You control this storage in Aztec using the `Storage` struct.
 This struct serves as the housing unit for all your smart contract's state variables - the data it needs to keep track of and maintain.

 These state variables come in two forms: public and private.
 Public variables are visible to anyone, and private variables remain hidden within the contract.